eflows4hpc/workflow-registry/Pillar_II/esm/README.md

 Refer to those templates and to the generated final files, as well as the execution log files to verify the execution of the workflow.

+**TODO: AWICM3 needs to be updated.
+Then we can add sections to
+        build, run, and troubleshoot it too.**

 ## Installation

 For PyCOMPSs you first must export this variable: